 What is an occupational disease?

-Tendosynovitis and lateral epicondylitis (commonly known as tennis elbow) are compensated as occupational diseases if they have been caused by a repetitive, unilateral or awkward movement of the hand/arm as part of the work process.
+Tendinitis of the fingers, wrist and forearm and humeral epicondylitis (tennis elbow) are compensated as occupational diseases if they have been caused by a heavy, repetitive, unilateral or awkward movement of an upper limb as part of the work process.
+The inflammation must be caused by work-related factors.